Follow these simple tips to help protect your children from the flu, plus what to do if your kids do get sick.

 Q: If a child does get sick, what can parents do to care for their children at home?

 A: Plenty of fluids and rest are important, and if a child has a fever, you’ll want to deal with that, usually with either ibuprofen or acetaminophen.
 Children who have the flu should stay home from school and should not be exposed to other kids.
 If you have family members who are under the age of 2 or over 65, you especially want to keep them away, as they are the people who most frequently develop complications from the flu.
+If there are family members over age 65, the CDC highly recommends that these family members get the high-dose flu vaccine, which is designed to provide better protection against the flu.

 Q: When should parents call their doctor?

 A: Generally if a fever runs beyond 3-4 days, it’s worth checking in with your doctor.
 If a child has an increasing cough or certainly if a child has difficulty breathing you should call, because the flu can develop into pneumonia.
-And if your child has underlying problems, especially respiratory problems like asthma or cystic fibrosis, then you want to be especially careful and it may be worthwhile to check in with your doctor.
+And if your child has underlying problems, especially respiratory problems like asthma or cystic fibrosis, then you want to be especially careful and it may be worthwhile to check in with your doctor sooner.

 Q: What temperature would be a cause for contacting a doctor?